Enter Shikari's new record ‘A Kiss For The Whole World’ captures the energy of their shows and embraces the joy of human connection.

 “I’m a chameleon.
 No, that’s a bit pedestrian,” Rou sings on the album closer.
 “I’m more like a giant pacific octopus, coming in for the kill.”
 It’s a line that encapsulates what fans love about Shikari’s writing, using the natural world to probe our own experiences in a society that is increasingly dominated by the digital, and delivered with a wink towards the more cliched lyrical metaphors that their contemporaries might settle for.
 The uber-intelligent, shape-shifting, colour-changing eponymous cephalopod represents the ever-changing nature of our identities as we move through different social circles, adapting to changes in our environments.

 “In that year and a half where I didn’t write anything, so much had happened,” Rou explains of the shift in his writing.
 “That’s a lot of emotion and experiences that are sitting dormant inside me, waiting to be written about.
 During that [time], there was a lot of introverted, inward-looking soul searching.
 The band was essentially dead.
 We weren’t playing shows, and I wasn’t writing music and Enter Shikari didn’t exist for a year and a half.
 So there was a [feeling of] ‘Who am I?’
 Because I’ve always been Rou from Enter Shikari, that takes up like 90% of my life and my soul.
-There was this very strange emptiness suddenly, which was bewildering and sort of frightening.
-So [on the album], there is a lot of trying to work out who I am.
-Or coming to the realisation that perhaps nobody really knows who they are.”
+There was this very strange emptiness suddenly, where I didn’t know who I was.”